0liNewton/IDS6938-SimulationTechniques/Homework3/Readme.md

 * https://youtu.be/mYlZyxZ6FYE

-**(c) - 30 points**: Model and analyze a building (or floor/outdoor space/stadium) on campus.
+**(c) UCF Building - Bookstore within the John T Washington Center - 30 points**: Model and analyze a building (or floor/outdoor space/stadium) on campus.
 (There is help on piazza how to find rough building plans - we expect something plausible).
 Create a senario: evacuation, daily office routine, special event, normal egress.... etc., and model and design your own experiment to determine if the building design suits the needs of its users.
 Start with photographs of your site, describe your site, describe your senario and hypothesis.
 Then use an agent-based pedistrian simulation to visualize your experiment's results.

+* John T Washington Center (aka the breezeway) - UCF Bookstore
+* Setting: either beginning or end of the semester), when students are buying/renting/selling/returning textbooks
+* Number of students coming to the bookstore as rental deadlines approach